 Our mission is to provide a safe haven for all wildlife and to provide food and shelter throughout the year by planting wildlife friendly flora.

 There are no visible boundaries between garden and countryside.
 One melds into the other and seasonal displays of flowers include wild bluebells, campion, ragged robin, marsh woundwort, meadowsweet, rosebay willowherb, wood anemone, wild cherry, blackthorn, and much more.

-To improve habitats we are have removed holly, blackthorn and bramble which has infested the woodland and reinstated hazel coppices.
+To improve habitats we have removed holly, blackthorn and bramble which has infested the woodland and reinstated hazel coppices.

-Our experiments with annual flower beds, to see which mixes provided the most oportunities for pollinators over the longest period, proved that Echium Blue Bedder and Phacelia are invaluable for our bees.
+Our experiments with annual flower beds, to see which mixes provided the most oportunities for pollinators over the longest period, have proved that Echium Blue Bedder and Phacelia are invaluable for our bees.

 All photos are the property of Glyn Bach Gardens and are copyright protected.

 We had to remove 30 douglas fir from the top of the hill to let some light in.
 These were replaced with a native species shelter belt and a 'butterfly bar'